kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 - because of a node-level configuration error
   (such as not setting appropriate values for `shutdownGracePeriod` and `shutdownGracePeriodCriticalPods`).

-When a node is shutdown or fails, and that shutdown was not detected by the kubelet, the pods that are part of a StatefulSet will be stuck in terminating status on the shutdown node.
+When a node shutdowns or fails, and that shutdown was not detected by the kubelet, the pods that are part of a StatefulSet will be stuck in terminating status on the shutdown node.
 If the stopped node restarts, the kubelet on that node can clean up (`DELETE`) the Pods that the Kubernetes API still sees as bound to that node.
 However, if the node stays stopped - or if the kubelet isn't able to start after a reboot - then Kubernetes may